jplourenco/LinearAlgebraGO/README.md

 linalgo
 =======

-Matrix Algebra and Linear Algebra for Go Language
+Matrix and Linear Algebra for Go Language